 Equality is not about a desire for sensuality either – the women who inspired me to speak up for equality never said anything like: “I wanted to have loads of fun sleeping around.”
 When they spoke of sex in a way that inspired my egalitarianism, they spoke of being forced (men believing they have a right to lord it over women), of painful sex, of being treated like objects and not people, of accepting bad treatment because women are supposed to submit.
-I did not have visions of women acting like men (forcing or pressuring unwilling partners, using sexually degrading names for men, causing pain, sleeping around, men being afraid of rape when alone and seeing a female stranger, etc.).
+I did not have visions of women acting like men (forcing or pressuring unwilling partners, using sexually degrading names for men, causing pain, sleeping around, men being afraid of getting raped when alone and seeing a female stranger, etc.).
 I dreamed of women being free from male sexual (“sexual” as in intercourse-related) oppression.

 Assumption 4: Women who desire sensuality has to stay childless for the desire to be fulfilled.

 Why on earth can a woman with children not enjoy sex and sensuality?
 I am no expert on the topic, but this sounds very wrong!

 Assumption 5: To be equal, women have to sterilize themselves.